 The dietary pattern is changed widely over the past 100 years.
 A significant alteration occurs in the ratio of omega 6 fatty acids and omega 3 fatty acids.
 The perfect ratio of these two essential fatty acids should be 1:1, but most of us currently follow a 25:1 ratio.
-Researchers expected this is one of the primary cause of early female fertility lose.
+Researchers expected this is one of the primary causes of early female fertility lose.
 An animal research report showed omega-3 fatty acids rich diet comprising an omega-3 to an omega-6 fatty acid with a ratio of 20:1 provided as docosahexaenoic acid and arachidonic acid able to significantly improve natural fertility at an advanced age.
 This ratio of combination is also safe to use.

 Luteinizing hormone plays an important role in egg maturation in case of the natural reproduction process, whereas, human chorionic gonadotropin hormone has injected in case of in vitro fertilization (IVF) process for development and maturation of the egg.
 Recently, clinical researchers proposing different strategies to improve egg quality in older women by bringing back a vigorous egg maturation process.
 Researchers have identified from an animal study that deficiency of putrescine is one of the primary causes of poor egg quality.
 Putrescine is a biologically produced natural polyamine synthesized in peri-ovulatory ovaries.
 Ovarian ornithine decarboxylase (ODC) is an enzyme released from women taking part in putrescine production.
 A human study showed ODC deficiency is significant with increasing women’s age and thus putrescine production declined.

 Supplementation of peri-ovulatory putrescine is effective to reduce egg aneuploidy by improving egg quality.
 Thus it helps to reduce the scope of miscarriage.
 An animal study research findings support the efficacy of peri-ovulatory putrescine supplement in the improvement of egg quality.
 Therefore, researchers have a hope peri-ovulatory putrescine supplementation is a promising natural therapeutic, which can hold female fertility and extend their reproductive age by upholding natural conception.
 This therapy can be incorporated with current ART therapies to improve the treatment outcome.